 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 Sometimes the hardest part about making something new is deciding what to call it.
 Sure, the ingredients help a bit, but there can be other problems like I had here.
-I've called these muffins but they are a little hard to define as they are a little cakey like a cupcake, but have that rich moist chocolate taste a little like brownies, but then otherwise they are a bit like muffins.
+I've called these muffins but they are a little hard to define.
+They are a little cakey like a cupcake, but have that rich moist chocolate taste a little like brownies.
+Then otherwise they are a bit like muffins.

 These are really easy to make, as with most muffins, although I appreciate there might be a few more steps than some in blending the dates and melting the coconut butter and chocolate, but they are both so totally worth the teeny bit extra effort, between the flavor and healthiness they add.
 There's a little bit of spice in there as well to compliment all the other flavors and add to the general richness going on.